uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 1. Highlight the data in "Format_Name_Ranges" in the Ranges spreadsheet and insert a Clustered Column graph.
 2. Rename the title to "Number of Files per Standardized Format Name".
-3. Rename the x-axis to "Number of Files".
-4. Label the y-axis "Number of Formats".
-5. Repeat steps 1-5 using "Format_Name_Sizes", with the title "Size per Standardized Format Name" and no label on the x-axis.
+3. Repeat steps 1-2 using "Format_Name_Sizes" and the title "Size per Standardized Format Name".
-6. Reformat the graphs following the Formatting Guide (above).
+4. Reformat the graphs following the Formatting Guide (above).

 Also update the number and percentage of formats with less than 10 files or 10 GB, which is the smallest range in "Format_Name_Ranges" and "Format_Size_Ranges".